Your hospital bag checklist

 Planning a homebirth?
 You still might want to consider having a bag of essentials ready, just in case your plans change at the last minute.

 Here’s our list of hospital bag essentials, compiled by mums, experts and our favourite mummy bloggers.
 You won’t necessarily need everything on this list, but it’s a good starting point.
-You’ll probably want to add a few extra bits and pieces too – a few little home comforts to help you feel comfortable and relaxed can make a big difference.
+You’ll probably want to add some extra bits and pieces too – a few little home comforts to help you feel comfortable and relaxed can make a big difference.

 You might also prefer to pack a couple of smaller bags – one for labour and birth, and one for the postnatal ward.